cxmcc/ecsctl/README.rst

 Configure docker daemon to allow ``ecsctl exec``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+NOTE: this does not work with ECS Fargate.

 1. Let docker daemon listen on TCP ports (required)

 Add options like ``-H tcp://0.0.0.0:MYDOCKERPORT`` or environment